Acerca de

 So, what does Mennonite mean?...
 This is a common question!

-Mennonites draw water from a stream Christian faithfulness that has its historical roots in the 16th century Anabaptist movements in Europe.
-Through the centuries, we have brought forward certain gifts - values and practices - from that stream and developed new ones.
+The Mennonite faith has its historical roots in the 16th century Anabaptist movements in Europe.
+Through the centuries, we have brought forward certain values and practices.
 These have consistently been:

 -